The four basic rules of chainsaw chain maintenance

 A loose chain also increases the potential chance of a kick back from happening.
 And no one wants a kickback blade to the face.

-An incorrectly tensioned chain will also place more pressure on the sprocket, causing it to wear.
+An incorrectly tensioned chain will also place more pressure on the saw's sprocket, causing it to wear.

 • Never tension your chain right after cutting wood.